-Staff agrees development of this project will ultimately result in the loss of approximately 3,500 forested acres (that vary in character based on forest maturity pre and post clearing) and the associated benefits of the managed forestry acreage, including forestry related jobs onsite and the economic impacts of those jobs and forest products.
+Staff agrees development of this project will ultimately result in the loss of approximately 500 forested acres, based on land disturbance for Center C (that vary in character based on forest maturity pre and post clearing).
+However, staff notes there is nothing to assure all or part of the land area in question will revert to forestry or agricultural uses in the absence of this proposal.

-Staff has consulted the United States Department of Agriculture's National Resources Conservation Service (NRCS) soils data and notes that lands associated with the application located outside of low lying areas (stream corridors, resource protection areas, wetlands, 100 year flood zones) have been recognized as having soils attributes conducive to Prime Farmland and Farmland of Statewide importance.
+Staff has consulted the United States Department of Agriculture's National Resources Conservation Service (NRCS) soils data and notes that lands associated with the application located outside of low lying areas (stream corridors, resource protection areas, wetlands, 100 year floodzones) have been recognized as having soils attributes conducive to Prime Farmland and Farmland of Statewide importance.
 The Farmland Classification data from NRCS identified the location and extent of the soils that are best suited to food, feed, fiber, forage, and oilseed crops.
 Prime Farmland is described by the United States Department of Agriculture (USDA) as: